RING SIZING CHART

 Ring sizing around the world can get complicated really quickly.
 Worse than international shoe sizing, there still is no ultimate standard for ring sizing, which is why we put together this handy guide (we use ourselves!) to help you out if you’re looking to buy jewellery and are not sure on the size.

-As always, if you have any questions, don’t hesitate to shoot me a line or give me a call.
+As always, if you have any questions, don’t hesitate to contact us.